rubenspgcavalcante/angular-amd-styleguide/README.md

 ### File Conventions
 * The files must be named into the dashing notation;
-* The file name must be followed by the type of artifact of the file itself, excepting the module file;
+* The file name must be followed by *dot* and the type of artifact delcared in the file, excepting the module file;
-* The module file must have the same name of the module definition, using the dash notation;
+* The module file must have the same name as the module definition, using the dash notation;
-* A module contains directories to each artifact plus the templates and sub-modules.
+* A module contains directories to each type of artifact plus the templates and sub-modules.

 e.g.: ( **+** Directory, **-** File)